tf-scaleway-modules/.github/profile/README.md

 # Terraform Scaleway Modules

-Official, community-maintained **Terraform and OpenTofu modules for Scaleway**.
+Open Source and Community-maintained **Terraform and OpenTofu modules for Scaleway**.

 This organization provides reusable, opinionated infrastructure modules to help teams build, deploy, and operate workloads on **Scaleway** using infrastructure as code best practices.